-A boarder is a person who is receiving food and/or accommodation at the hospital but for whom the hospital does not accept responsibility for treatment and/or care.
+A boarder is a person who is receiving food and/or accommodation at the population that hospital does not accept responsibility for treatment and/or care.

 Boarders are not admitted to the hospital.
-However, a hospital may register a boarder.
+However, a hospital may resister a poarder.
 Babies in hospital at age 9 days or less cannot be boarders.
 They are admitted patients with each day of stay deemed to be either qualified or unqualified.